alertlogic/rebar3_erllambda/README.md

 ### Updating Lambda code

-To update your AWS Lambda after you made some changes to you code do the following:
+To update your AWS Lambda after making some changes, run the following:

 ```
 rebar3 compile
 rebar3 erllambda release
 rebar3 erllambda zip

 ```
-Then update the function directly from your machine (for exact filename see `git describe` or `_build/default` folder)
+Then update the function directly from your machine:

 ```
 aws lambda update-function-code \